Byron/google-apis-rs/gen/youtube3/README.md

 use oauth2::{Authenticator, DefaultAuthenticatorDelegate, ApplicationSecret, MemoryStorage};
 use youtube3::YouTube;

 // Get an ApplicationSecret instance by some means.
-It contains the `client_id` and `client_secret`,
+It contains the `client_id` and
-// among other things.
+// `client_secret`, among other things.
 let secret: ApplicationSecret = Default::default();
 // Instantiate the authenticator.
 It will choose a suitable authentication flow for you,
-// unless you replace  `None` with the desired Flow
+// unless you replace  `None` with the desired Flow.
-// Provide your own `AuthenticatorDelegate` to adjust the way it operates and get feedback about what's going on
+// Provide your own `AuthenticatorDelegate` to adjust the way it operates and get feedback about
-// You probably want to bring in your own `TokenStorage` to persist tokens and retrieve them from storage. let auth = Authenticator::new(&secret, DefaultAuthenticatorDelegate,
+// what's going on.
+You probably want to bring in your own `TokenStorage` to persist tokens and
+// retrieve them from storage. let auth = Authenticator::new(&secret, DefaultAuthenticatorDelegate,
                               hyper::Client::new(),
                               <MemoryStorage as Default>::default(), None);